finos/tracdap/doc/modelling/tutorial/using_data.rst

 Defining model requirements
 ---------------------------

-Now let's write the model wrapper class.
-The previous tutorial showed how to define parameters so we can use the same syntax.
+Now let's write the model wrapper class. :doc:`hello_world` showed how to define parameters so we can use the same syntax.
 We'll define the three parameters needed by the model function:

 .. literalinclude:: ../../../examples/models/python/src/tutorial/using_data.py